NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 There may be cases where you need to query the GDC API directly.
 The GDC Portal provides a number of functions for querying the GDC API.
-These functions are located in the `@gff/core` package.
-The functions are:
+These functions are located in the `@gff/core` package and include:

-* `fetchGdcProjects` - fetches project data
+* `fetchGdcProjects` - Fetches project data
-* `fetchGdcAnnotations` - fetches annotation data
+* `fetchGdcAnnotations` - Fetches annotation data
-* `fetchGdcSsms` - fetches ssms data
+* `fetchGdcSsms` - Fetches ssms data
-* `fetchGdcCases` - fetches cases data
+* `fetchGdcCases` - Fetches cases data
-* `fetchGdcFiles` - fetches files data
+* `fetchGdcFiles` - Fetches files data

-which are wrappers around `fetchGdcEntities` function.
+The functions are wrappers around `fetchGdcEntities` function.
 The `fetchGdcEntities` function takes a number of arguments:

 ```typescript
 export interface GdcApiRequest {